liquidscorpio/chrono-utils/README.md

 Transition a chrono struct into a future or previous date using standardised methods like `start_of_pred_iso8601_week()` which provides the date on which the previous week starts.
 Such functions are provided for week, month and year.
+View the [docs](https://docs.rs/chrono-utilities/0.0.0-alpha1/chrono_utilities/naive/trait.DateTransitions.html) for full
+API and more examples.

 <br>